 The Glenn Brown Memorial Grant

 Applications may be submitted by medical, allied health professionals, nurses, scientists, students and other individuals who demonstrate that they are currently in, or are pursuing research in respiratory disease, and who are either staff and / or financial members of the Institute for Respiratory Health.
+If you are not a member click here to join.

 Applications will be assessed by an independent Scientific Subcommittee of the Institute, which will then make their recommendation to the Board, who will ultimately be responsible for awarding the grant.